Artists and Academics Discuss Climate Change

 The first panel discussion on March 28 considered the relationship between artmaking and policy—how artists, scientists, and policymakers can be more powerful, and more able to shape change, when they partner together, and enter each other’s spheres.

-While preparing for the premiere of “Ocean Filibuster” this spring, Pearl has focused on understanding the environmental issues facing Connecticut, and helping people learn how to get involved, including testifying at local legislative sessions.
+While preparing for the premiere of “Ocean Filibuster” this spring, Assistant Professor of Theater Katie Pearl has focused on understanding the environmental issues facing Connecticut, and helping people learn how to get involved, including testifying at local legislative sessions.
 “I’m feeling like that’s the most important thing you can do,” Pearl said.

 (Read more about Pearl’s work.)

-Assistant Professor of Theater Katie Pearl, Assistant Professor of Earth and Environmental Sciences Raquel Bryant, artist and researcher Katharine Owens, and Save the Sound’s inaugural Environmental Justice Specialist Alex Rodriguez looked at the relationship between “imagined futures and mappable realities.”
+Pearl, Assistant Professor of Earth and Environmental Sciences Raquel Bryant, artist and researcher Katharine Owens, and Save the Sound’s inaugural Environmental Justice Specialist Alex Rodriguez looked at the relationship between “imagined futures and mappable realities.”
 The event was moderated by Michael Feldman ’84, creator of the Theater and Policy Salon in Washington, D.C. and a strategic advisor in the arts.

 Through her “Justice in Geoscience” project, Bryant has brought together an interdisciplinary team of artists, scientists, humanists, and social scientists to think about the next 50 years of action.
-“The urgency of now is very palpable when we start thinking about climate change,” Bryant, a micro-paleontologist, paleo-oceanographer, and a paleoecologist, said.
+“The urgency of now is very palpable when we start thinking about climate change,” Bryant, a micro-paleontologist, paleo-oceanographer, and a paleo-ecologist, said.
 “Through art, you can imagine new worlds, right?
 You can imagine the future—the future can be in your hand when you use art as a medium.
 You need art along with science to be able to cope with that as a human.”

 But science isn’t the only tool available to combat the climate crisis.
 Bryant looks to Black and Indigenous scholars when she is trying to understand how to find joy and create community amid turmoil and chaos.
 “Just because I’m a scientist doesn’t mean I can’t dance in the street, and doesn’t mean I can’t protest in the street,” Bryant said.
 “There’s different tools and different approaches, and we need all of them.”